Firebase during bug bounty hunting

 firebase.firestore().collection('users').get().then(s => s.forEach(c => console.log(c.data())))

-not accessible If you see this error the database is protected for unauthenticated access.
+If you see this error the database is protected for unauthenticated access.

 The next step is to check if anonymous authentication is enabled.
 You can sign in anonymously directly from the console: